-Use the pace guide below to monitor the intensity of your training throughout each stage of the 16-week guide.
+Use the pace guide below to monitor the intensity of your training throughout each stage of the 12-week guide.

 Type of training run Intensity index 1=incredibly easy 10= incredibly hard Description Super slow 2 Really, really, slow; so easy it hardly seems worth putting your gear on.
 Easy jog 3 No pressure, just loosening up or a recovery run.
 Jog 4 Still an easy pace but a little faster than an easy jog.
 Comfortable 5 You can talk easily to your training partner and keep the pace going.
 Steady 6 Even paced run, can chat in short sentences.
+Brisk 7 Slightly breathless pace, not easy to hold a conversation with your training partner.
+Steady 8+ You certainly know you're working, conversation is definitely out!

-Half Marathon Beginner Training Guide
+Half Marathon Intermediate Training Guide